 For generations, Bangaloreans have been flocking to the age-old Rukmini Hall.
 The intricate, floral and temple motifs on the store’s collection of silks will make your trek through Chickpete’s busy streets well worth it.
 Head to Rukmini Hall and shop ornate silks for you and your mom.
 Prices start at INR 1,000 upwards.

-Stocking up on crepe, chiffon and georgette, this one offers all kinds of prints, fabrics and weaves, Saboo Collections is a must-visit if you are out shopping for sarees for Diwali.
+Stocking up on crepe, chiffon and georgette, this one offers all kinds of prints, fabrics and weaves, Saboo Collections is a must-visit if you are out shopping for sarees.
 So if you’re looking for something lighter or with a Lucknow and Jaipur touch, this is your go-to place.
 That said, there’s plenty of Kancheepuram, Benarasi, and silk on offer too.
 It is the South, after all.
-Sarees are priced at INR 1,000 upwards
+Sarees are priced at INR 1,000 upwards.

 Backed by Titan, Taneira is a saree wonderland.
 They are aiming to promote traditional weaves and you can browse through saree traditions from across India.
 You can pick from grand Kanjivarams, Bhagalupur silks, Chanderis, and Maheshwaris.
 You can also choose from a range of cottons, organzas, and even khadi.
-Hit up Taneira and sport one among the many beautiful weaves from all across the country this festive season.
+Hit up Taneira and sport one among the many beautiful weaves from all across the country.
 Sarees are priced at INR 2,000 upwards.

 Located in Majestic, the first three floors of Pothy’s is dedicated to just saris of all kinds — synthetic, cotton, designer, fancy sarees, and Kancheepuram silks saris.
 In fact, the second floor is dedicated to Kancheepuram silks of all colours, designs and prices.
 That includes super grand designer silk options for the bride and also for anyone looking to buy something festive.
 The ground floor and the first floor houses daily wear saris, embroidered, printed, and in Pothy’s trademark styles of Kalamkari, Pochampally, and Mysore silk.
 Even their modern mixes of silk and chiffon will make you OD on sarees.

-Apart from the gorgeous pure Kanjivarams that range from the softer Mandanila silks to the elegant Valli Muhurtham collection that will be perfect for a bride (think deep red and rich purples), there is so much on offer.
+Apart from the gorgeous pure Kanjivarams that range from the softer Mandanila silks to the elegant Valli Muhurtham collection that will be perfect for a bride (think deep red and rich purples), there is so much on offer at Kanakavalli.
 We also love the muted shades of lime green, beige, and gold, with traditional paisley or floral prints.
-Check out the alternating red, black and gold zari checks with a cream korvai border with animal and geometric motifs that you can sport this Diwali.
+Check out the alternating red, black and gold zari checks with a cream korvai border with animal and geometric motifs that you can sport.